Reward function compression facilitates goal-dependent reinforcement learning: Discussion

 In real life, a major challenge of pursuing arbitrary goals is that they exist in a high-dimensional state space where most features are uninformative \cite{Shenhav2024}.
 Our work suggests that a key mechanism for efficient learning in such environments is the ability to compress information about rewarding outcomes, ignoring irrelevant features to facilitate generalization and valuation.
 This resonates with philosophical concepts like ``value capture'' where individuals gravitate towards simple, quantifiable metrics, sometimes at the expense of the richer, more complex values they are meant to represent \cite{Nguyen2024}.
 Our work suggests ``compressed'' reward functions are sought because they help reduce cognitive demands and ensure learning efficiency -- albeit towards a different behavior than initially intended.

 Our work also opens several further questions.
 The ``goals'' in our experiments were instructed and highly simplified.
 Future research should investigate whether the principles of reward function compression apply in more naturalistic settings, especially with self-imposed goals.
-Furthermore, the process by which people create compressed reward functions from raw example outcomes remains to be elucidated.
+Furthermore, the process by which people create compressed reward functions from raw example outcomes -- which we did not model in detail -- remains to be elucidated.
 Follow-up work in this direction might benefit from existing literature on function learning.
 For instance, reward functions may be created based on learned rules, judgments of similarity, or a mixture of the two \cite{Carroll1963, DeLoshEtAl1997, LucasEtAl2015, McDanielAndBusemeyer2005}.
 It would also be interesting to test whether lossy reward function compression leads to systematic errors in value generalization to newly experienced outcomes.
+More generally, future work should propose and test a model of how reward function compression occurs dynamically on a trial-by-trial basis, and how it is implemented neurally.
 Moreover, the present study focused on goal-dependent values as a third kind of reinforcer, but goals might also impact primary or secondary rewards \cite{JuechemsAndSummerfield2019, KeramatiAndGutkin2014, PanEtAl2025}.
+Systematic differences in reward function compression between deterministic tasks (such as the ones presented here) and probabilistic goal-dependent RL tasks \cite{McDougleEtAl2022} also remain to be tested.
+Another avenue for future research would thus be to test the directionality of the association between the performance differences predicted by the reward function compression hypothesis and reward collection RTs, since we can only claim correlation, not causation.
+For example, faster reward collection RTs could be due to learning improvements leading participants to expect desirable outcomes more reliably.
+Finally, our sample was relatively uniform, consisting of university undergraduates.
+While our exclusion rates were typical for online studies of similar difficulty \cite{LiAndCollins2025, PanEtAl2025, VaidyaEtAl2021}, we cannot make conclusions about the applicability of our results to less attentive participants.

-In conclusion, our work provides a formal model and empirical evidence for how humans manage the trade-off between flexibility and efficiency in goal-directed learning.
+In conclusion, of our work provides a formal model and empirical evidence for how humans manage the trade-off between flexibility and efficiency in goal-directed learning.
 We demonstrate that the ability to learn from novel goal-conditioned outcomes is constrained by WM capacity and facilitated by the creation of compressed reward functions that can be transferred to long-term memory.
 By offering new insights into the cognitive science of motivation, our study provides a potential avenue for developing behavioral and educational strategies to help people achieve their ambitions.